kikitux/packer-vagrant-oracle/packer-make/README.md

 for vmware will be `output-oracle7-vmx-vmware/`

-and then, the new vm will use `virtualbox-ovf` and `virtualbox-vmx` to seep up the process
+and then, the new vm will use `virtualbox-ovf` and `virtualbox-vmx` to speed up the process

 ### Now what?